 MICHIGAN TRANSPORTATION FUND (MTF): Main collection/distribution fund for state restricted transportation revenue generated from motor fuel taxes and motor vehicle registration taxes.
-The MTF also receives money from an earmark, \$600.0 million in FY 2021-22, of Income Tax Act revenue.
+The MTF also receives money from an earmark of Income Tax Act revenue.
+That earmark, one of the elements of the 2015 Road Funding Package, totals \$600.0 million in FY 2022-23.
 Act 51 establishes the MTF and provides for the formula distribution of MTF revenue among various programs/funds: to State Trunkline Fund (STF) for construction and maintenance of the state trunkline system and administration of the MDOT, to 83 county road commissions for county road systems, to 531 incorporated cities and villages for city/village streets, and to the Comprehensive Transportation Fund (CTF) for public transportation programs.